• Skip to main content

 Coffee Culture

-Argentina has a strong coffee culture.
+Argentina has a vibrant coffee culture as well.
 A lot of socializing and business is done over a cup of coffee in a coffee house.
 In Argentina you can order the type of coffee you want with hand signals.

-In Colombia, we even give coffee to babies.
-We put it in their bottles.
+Colombians even give coffee to babies, putting it in their bottles.
 The nickname for Colombians is “Cafeteros” (Coffee makers).

 French sidewalk cafes are all about having a cup of coffee with friends.